-Windows 10 collects various data including speech, text, handwriting, apps, and device usage and health while you are using the system.
+Windows 11 and Windows 10 collect various data including speech, text, handwriting, apps, and device usage and health while you are using the system.
 It doesn’t mean it logs all data, and work as a keylogger, it only collects data points to improve the OS to make sure to improve the next version.
-The good news is that you can disable inking and typing recognition on Windows 10 easily.
+The good news is that you can disable inking and typing recognition on Windows 11/10 easily.

-If you are wondering why it’s a matter of concern because it does track what you type for next word prediction, spelling correction, and autocorrection that seems to act like a keylogger.
-That said, Microsoft has been pushed hard by Privacy Organizations including government to give users an option to opt-out of this kind of recording.
+Whatever you type or ink, the data is generalized, anonymized and sent to Microsoft to give you a better ‘dictionary’ experience.
+If you are wondering why it’s a matter of concern because it does track what you type for next word prediction, spelling correction, and autocorrection that seems to act as a keylogger.
+That said, Microsoft has been pushed hard by Privacy Organizations including government to give users an option to opt out of this kind of recording.

-Starting with Windows 10 v1803, Microsoft has rolled out an option using which you can disable inking and typing recognition from the user experience.
-You should also know that Windows 10 comes with extensive options in Privacy Settings which you can configure even before installing the OS.
-These options are also available post-Windows 10 installations.
+Microsoft has rolled out an option using which you can disable inking and typing recognition from the user experience.
+You should also know that Windows 11/10 comes with extensive options in Privacy Settings which you can configure even before installing the OS.
+These options are also available post-Windows 11/10 installations.